Keparoo/kepweb/README.md

 ## Development

-The site is built using React 18 with design elements from Material UI
+The site is built using React 18.

 This project was originally bootstrapped with create-react-app.
 It has been refactored and restructured to use Vite as the development server.